public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/setting.md

 ### "he gave a number of a street in Soho"

 - Soho is a unpleasant side of London full of criminality and poverty

+---

+### "[Jekyll's house] which were a great air of wealth and comfort though it was now plunged in darkness"

+- Duality - great air of wealth representing Jekyll and the darkness representing Hyde
+- Foreshadows Jekyll's predicament